 Tutu loves to laugh and kanikapila.
 But sometimes the mo’opuna doesn’t know some of the songs of her time.
 Her love and kalo roots are in the traditional “chalangalang” style and the young ones like the hip songs.
 So she decided to pair the two.
 It’s a new style, some would say “hip hop chalangalang”, others would say “hula hop”.
 Join her as she swings from chandelier to chandelier all without breaking a hip.

 Carly Smith was born into a musical family in Northern California.
 She grew up performing Country and Bluegrass music along the West Coast with her father and two sisters.
 After high school Carly moved to Hawaii to pursue a music career with her cousins Tiffany and Connie Cruz.
 They joined forces with three female singer songwriters to form the group The Girlas.
 Releasing their debut album in 2006, The Girlas performed along side Jack Johnson, Dave Mathews, Eddie Vedder, Justin Nozuka and many more.
-Now Carly performs as a solo artist and is working on material for her album.
+Now Carly performs as a solo artist and recently released her debut album, "Time Passes By"

 When asked how he would define his personal sound and genre, Moreno admits that he wants to break free of what “certain types of music are supposed to sound like”, instead possessed of the belief that no song should be performed the same way twice.
 He prefers to let the interplay between his emotions and the surrounding ambiance drive the sound of his music and performance in any given moment, viewing it as a constant process of creation between his voice and the energy of the space he is in.